Carlton Haselrig: Death

-Haselrig died on July 22, 2020 in Johnstown, Pennsylvania from liver disease.
+Haselrig died on July 22, 2020, in Johnstown, Pennsylvania from liver disease.
+He was one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.

 Honors

-Haselrig was honored on January 19, 2016 with "Carlton Haselrig Day" in Johnstown, PA.
+Haselrig was honored on January 19, 2016, with "Carlton Haselrig Day" in Johnstown, Pennsylvania.

 In 2009, he was inducted into Pitt–Johnstown's Athletics Hall of Fame.

 In 2016, Haselrig was inducted into the National Wrestling Hall of Fame as a Distinguished Member.